Approved: December 16, 2005

 - The remote computer must have a personal firewall enabled.
 For example, Windows XP has a built-in firewall and it must be enabled.

 - Any computer being used for a VPN connection to the UWL network must be university owned and should have only the software required for University related work.

 VPN access is intended for ITS staff members who are, at times, required to work with critical systems while off campus.
 Administrators, faculty, and staff outside ITS who comply with the required security practices may also be included.
 The CIO has final authority in approving VPN access requests.

-VPN software must be installed and configured by the Technical Support Services department in the ITS Support Center.
+VPN software must be installed and configured by ITS.

 Allowing VPN connections to the UWL network greatly increases its vulnerability if the remote computers are not secure due to the fact that the remote computers are treated like they are behind UWL’s firewall.

 UWL Security Study, Network Security section 2, Serial No. 2, Findings Ref.
 No. B.1

 UWL Security Study, Documented Network Operating Procedures for Security section 2, Serial No. 4, Findings Ref.
 No. C.1